 We South Floridians are well aware that lake flies are not the friendliest of flies to have around on our South Florida properties.
-You are not alone if a swarm of lake flies has taken over your SFL property and you're wanting some answers.
+You are not alone if a swarm of lake flies has taken over your SFL property and you want some answers.
 In this article, you will discover what lake flies are, where they can be found, and how you can get rid of them.

 What are Lake Flies?